 It is also possible to get some constants like the app directory within apps.
-This can be accessed using the attribute self.app_dir
+This can be accessed using the attribute self.app\dir

-6.7.1 secrets
+6.7.1 Secrets

-AppDaemon supports the ability to pass sensitive arguments to apps, via the use of secrets in the app config file.
+AppDaemon supports the ability to pass sensitive arguments to apps, via the use of secrets in the main or app config file.
 This will allow separate storage of sensitive information such as passwords.
-For this to work, AppDaemon expects to find a file called secrets.yaml in the configuration directory, or a named file introduced by the top level secrets: section.
+For this to work, AppDaemon expects to find a file called secrets. yaml in the configuration directory, or a named file introduced by the top level secrets: section.
 The file should be a simple list of all the secrets.
-The secrets can be referred to using a !secret value in the apps.yaml file.
+The secrets can be referred to using a !secret tag in the apps.yaml file.